VMBlakelock/saute-and-skewers-greekfood/README.md

 ## Evaluation

-- Overall the design and development of this site is .................
-It has all the basic requirements of a functional website and meets the project criteria.
+- Overall the design and development of this site is suitable for its intended purpose.
+- It has all.............. the basic requirements of a functional website and meets .............the project criteria.

+- Again to do external commitments the site is not fully complete.
+The developer is aware of various aspects that dont function as intended or is missing.
+    - The CRUD Functionality is in place, however the developer struggled to wire this up correctly.
+Therefore Edit and Delete buttons do not do anything.
+    - The Edit Recipies page doesnt show.................
 - Most of the user stories where met, with the exception of .... editing user content.. probabably better to just delete or block user..............
+- Images on the site are not all suitable for the sites look.
+This is something that needs changing so it gives the site a better visuals.
 - Many future features could be added to provide more interactive activity, functionality and imagery.
 - Branch testing - No branch testing was undertaken....
 - Manual Testing was undertaken .....Werkzeug ..........................more testing was required..